-After seeing action in just 4 games as a 1990 freshman, he had a 7-2 record with a 3.60 ERA as a relief pitcher in 1991 as the Trojans won the Pac-10 title.
+After seeing action in just four games asa 1990 freshman, he had a 7-2 record with a 3.60 ERA as a relief pitcher in 1991 as the Trojans won the Pac-10 title.
 He went 7-6 in 1992 with a 3.97 ERA as a starter.
 He returned to the bullpen in 1993, setting the since-broken USC season saves record (a national-best 18) while going 5-5 with a 2.96 ERA and a team-high 90 strikeouts as he earned All-American first team and All-Pac-10 first team honors.
 The Trojans advanced to the NCAA Regionals in 1990, 1991 and 1993.

-He had a 7-year (1993-99) minor league career with the Dodgers and Philadelphia Phillies.
+He had a seven-year (1993-99) minor league career with the Dodgers and Philadelphia Phillies.
 He finished second in the Dodgers’ organization with 126 strikeouts in 1994.
 In 1996, he went a combined 16-1 between AAA Albuquerque (7-1) and La Romana (9-0) of the Dominican winter league, and was named to Baseball America’s Winter League All-Star Team.
 He led the Pacific Coast League in appearances in 1997, taking the mound 62 times in a 144-game season.
 He finished his career with a 27-16 record with nine saves and a 3.75 ERA.
 In 427 innings, he struck out 436 while walking only 172.Hubbs earned a bachelor’s degree in finance from USC in 1993.

 Alvarez played at USC as a shortstop from 1993-95 and had a career .338 batting average for the Trojans with 28 home runs and 163 RBI.
-He earned Baseball America All-America second team honors in his 1993 freshman season after batting .326 with eight home runs and 53 RBI.
-In 1994, he was a first team All-America pick by the National Collegiate Baseball Writers Association after batting .326 with seven home runs and 51 RBI.
+He earned Baseball America All-America second team honors in his 1993 freshman season after batting .326 with 8 home runs and 53 RBI.
+In 1994, he was a first team All-America pick by the National Collegiate Baseball Writers Association after batting .326 with 7 home runs and 51 RBI.

 In 1995, he was part of the Trojan squad that made its first trip to the College World Series since 1978 as USC reached the national title game.
 After batting .361 with 13 home runs and 59 RBI, Alvarez earned ABCA and NCBWA All-America first team, Collegiate Baseball All-America second team and Baseball America All-America third team honors.

 He was a second-round selection in the 1995 major league baseball draft by the San Diego Padres and played three seasons in the major leagues (1998-2000).
 He was drafted by the Arizona Diamondbacks in the 1997 expansion draft before being traded to the Detroit Tigers.
-He made his debut in 1998 with the Tigers, batting .231 with five home runs and 29 RBI.
+He made his debut in 1998 with the Tigers, batting .231 with 5 home runs and 29 RBI.
 He was eventually traded to the San Diego Padres in 2000, where he finished his career by playing 92 total major league games.

-Undergraduate Assistant Coach
+Volunteer Assistant Coach